DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 I wouldn’t call this a high-maintenance machine although it might feel tedious if you’re used to one touch operation.
 Regardless, getting this espresso maker ready for its first run is fairly straightforward.

 To begin, the machine will need to run a first use cycle.
 This means putting a container or cup underneath the spout, pressing the OK button and letting hot water run through the system.
+Don’t forget about the steam wand either.
+You can use the steam button to purge hot steam into the container you’ve got under the spout.

 And that’s all there is to running your first cycle!
 Once your La Specialista Arte has run through its warm-up like a pro, you’ll be able to brew your first shot.
 Of course, I’ll leave those directions for the next section of my DeLonghi La Specialista Arte review.